geraldfehringer/gerihifi.github.io/_posts/2022-09-24-gerihifi-the-beginning.markdown

 - YES, massive difference if you have a good HiFi chain (doesn't mean expensive!!) with sensitive speakers
 - R2R & Tube-based DAC's, many time not so 'harsh' and 'analytical'.
 Of course High-End vendors like Playback Design or MSB, dCS do quiet some perfection on their filtering.
 - There are definitely price ranges where you get some improvement, like <€5k / <€10k / <€25k
-- Do you really get anything audible 'better' over €25k - **I personally would say no, it's just a matter of brand/reputation you wanna own**, much more tuning you can do on Pre-AMP/AMP/Interconnects/Power supplies and most important: **room accoustic treatments**!
+- Do you really get anything audible 'better' over €25k - **I personally would say: NO, it's just a matter of brand/reputation you wanna own**.
+Much more you can archive with Pre-AMP/AMP/Interconnects/Power supplies/Absorbers and most important: **room acoustic treatments**!
 - **Never, ever trust DAC-reviews or at usual HiFi store listening rooms - **your need to test them in your chain, in your room & environment!**
 - New DAC needs burn-in time, don't underestimate & how much it can change after 100h+!